ptsteadman/sat-cheatsheets/punctuation.md

 A semi-colon joins two related complete sentences.
 Two complete sentences can also be joined by a conjunction (F.A.N.B.O.Y) and a comma, or separated by a period.

- *Patrick likes to eat candy, Daouda likes to eat cookies.*
+ *Patrick likes to eat candy; Daouda likes to eat cookies.*

 Join sentence fragments with a semi-colon, comma, or a comma and a conjunction.